The Sunday of the Holy Cross

 Great Vespers: Blessed is the man.

-Lord I have Cried, Tone 7, on 10: Octoechos 6; Triodion 4 (Shine, Cross of the Lord); G: Triodion (O Christ our God, of Thine own will); N: Sunday Dogmatic in the tone of the week.
+Lord I have Cried, Tone 7, on 10: Octoechos 3; Triodion 4 (Shine, Cross of the Lord); Martyrs 3 (Valiantly enduring present torments); G: Triodion (O Christ our God, of Thine own will); N: Sunday Dogmatic in the tone of the week.

-Aposticha: Octoechos; G/N: Cross (O Lord Who hast helped gentle David).
+Aposticha: Octoechos; G: Martyrs (In hymnody let us praise the forty passion-bearing martyrs); N: Cross (O Lord Who hast helped gentle David).

 Troparia: O Theotokos and Virgin x2; Cross (O Lord, save Thy people) x1.

-Matins: God is the Lord, Tone 7; Troparia: Resurrection x2; G: Cross; N: Resurrectional Theotokion, Tone 1 (When Gabriel announced to thee).
+Matins: God is the Lord, Tone 7; Troparia: Resurrection x2; G: Martyrs (By the pangs of Thy saints); N: Cross.

 After each Kathisma: Sessional hymns from the Octoechos.